 Bit Field Value Description 31-21 Reserved 0 Reserved 20 VALID Address valid bit.
-This bit should be cleared to zero for unused address RAM locations.
-0 Address location is not valid and will not be used in determining whether or not an incoming packet matches or is filtered.
-1 Address location is valid and will be used in determining whether or not an incoming packet matches or is filtered.
-19 MATCHFILT Match or filter bit 0 The address will be used (if the VALID bit is set) to determine if the incoming packet address should be filtered.
-1 The address will be used (if the VALID bit is set) to determine if the incoming packet address is a match.
-18-16 CHANNEL 0-7h Channel bit.
+This bit should be cleared to zero for unused address channels 0 Address is not valid and will not be used for matching or filtering incoming packets 1 Address is valid and will be used for matching or filtering incoming packets 19 MATCHFILT Match or filter bit 0 The address will be used (if the VALID bit is set) to filter incoming packet addresses 1 The address will be used (if the VALID bit is set) to match incoming packet addresses 18-16 CHANNEL 0-7h Channel select.
 Determines which receive channel a valid address match will be transferred to.
-The channel is a don't care if the MATCHFILT bit is cleared to 0.
-15-8 MACADDR0 0-FFh MAC address lower 8 bits (byte 0) 7-0 MACADDR1 0-FFh MAC address bits 15-8 (byte 1)
+The channel is a don't care if MATCHFILT is cleared to 0.
+15-8 MACADDR0 0-FFh MAC address lower 8-0 bits (byte 0) 7-0 MACADDR1 0-FFh MAC address bits 15-8 (byte 1)